openobserve/openobserve-docs/docs/user-guide/functions/index.md

 Functions in OpenObserve are defined using Vector Remap Language ([VRL](https://vrl.dev)) and can be used during ingestion or query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.

-There are also inbuilt query functions like `match_all` and `match_all_ignore_case` etc which can be used for full text search based on user's settings for stream or default settings.
+There are also inbuilt query functions like `match_all_raw` and `match_all_raw_ignore_case` etc which can be used for full text search based on user's settings for stream or default settings.
 Please refer [SQL functions reference](../../functions.md) for complete list of inbuilt functions.

 To navigate to functions in OpenObserve, select preferred organization using organization selection control, then click on `Pipelines > Functions` menu, which will take you to functions list screen.
 This screen lists all the functions for selected organization.